khatch31/khatch31.github.io/docs/index.markdown

 *Volunteer Tutor*

 The Stanford 1st Ward Volunteer Tutoring Program is a program run through a local religious organization that provides free tutoring to K-12 students from around the South San Francisco Bay Area.
-As a volunteer tutor, I tutored students in math, reading, and English.
+I provided homework support students in math, reading, and English.

 <a name="Presentations"> </a>